 Copyright and related rights are protected under Law No. 2121/1993 on copyright, related rights and cultural matters (Copyright Law).
-The Copyright Law is, to a large extent, influenced by the French legal doctrine of droit d'auteur and protects both the moral and the economic rights of the author as two independent bundles of rights.
+The Copyright Law is, to a large extent, influenced by the French legal doctrine of droit d'auteur and protects the author's both moral and economic rights as two independent bundles of rights.